dmitrydautov/dmitrydautov/README.md

 - 👀 I’m interested in Frontend Development
 - 🌱 I’m currently learning Frontend Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me  - by email dautovdmitry@gmail.com
+- 📫 How to reach me - dautovdmitry@gmail.com

 <!---
 dmitrydautov/dmitrydautov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.